joshbrew/graphscript/docs/services/worker/worker.service.md

 ```

-And to set up the worker, we add an intermediate function to the worker's `receiveCanvas`function using the `workerCanvasRoutes` we provided.
+And to set up the worker, we add an intermediate function to the worker's `setupCanvas`function using the `workerCanvasRoutes` we provided.
 This simply adds references to desirable ThreeJS modules to the canvas properties that you can reference in the functions you write from the main thread.

 ```ts